cs50nestm/cs50labs/arrays/README.md

 ## Your Turn!

 To the right are two programs you will complete.
-Please complete `string.c` to include a for loop that iterates through the string `name` and print out one character per line.
+First, you'll modify `string.c` to include a for loop that iterates through the string `name` and print out one character per line.

 Then complete the program `array.c` which creates a new integer array named `hours`, in which you will input the number of hours you spent on homework each day for the last 5 days, and then print out the hours for each day.
 Your output should look like: